ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-windows-active-directory-in-compute-instance/setup-the-windows-active-directory-in-compute-instance.md

   ![Windows server manager add roles and features](./images/windows-servermanager-addrole.png "Windows server manager add roles and features")

-15. The Add Roles and Features Wizard look like the following image, and then click on **Next**.
+15. The Add Roles and Features Wizard look like the following image and then click on **Next**.

   ![Windows server manager add roles and features wizard](./images/windows-servermanager-begin.png "Windows server manager add roles and features wizard")